fgiele/AzureDevOpsTasks/README.md

 Create an empty file named **node10.completed** and place this in:
 %home%\azure-pipelines-task-lib\_download

-So your N disk should look like this:
+So your hom location should look like this:
 **%home%**
 &nbsp;&nbsp;**azure-pipelines-task-lib**
 &nbsp;&nbsp;&nbsp;&nbsp;**_download**